karolwieczorek/Custom-Unity-script-templates/README.md

   **Linux:** /opt/Unity/Editor/Data/Resources/ScriptTemplates

-  *Note: do not change the ".cs.txt" extension.*
+  *Note: do not change the ".cs.txt" extension for c# scripts.*

 2. Restart Unity if it was open when you added the files to the script template folder.
 3. Right-click in the *Project* window and choose *"Create >"*.